jonvitale/SenseColorableSankey/README.md

 TODO: Check how the images work with measures.

+v0.5:
+	- New options in "Sankey Settings" to disable selections on nodes or flow.
-v0.4: Provide link and node options to eliminate text and have minimum size.
-	v0.4.1: Terminal nodes are no longer pushed to the edge. v0.4.2: Reduced # of rows called in initialProperties (to 1000 from 10,000) v0.3: Flow color is now determined at the dimension level.
+ 	- Tooltips are now differentiated by id of containing object, that way multiple sankeys on the same page should work. v0.5.1: Changed import of js/qlik to qlik. ht mindspank v0.4: Provide link and node options to eliminate text and have minimum size. v0.4.1: Terminal nodes are no longer pushed to the edge. v0.4.2: Reduced # of rows called in initialProperties (to 1000 from 10,000) v0.4.3: Can use the function RGB instead of a string for a color v0.3: Flow color is now determined at the dimension level.
 Will hide dimensions with missing data.
 Exports to image. v0.2: Can now sort on dimensions.
 Assign dimension values a numeric value - choose ascending or descending.
 V0.1: Can color dimensions by expression.
 This is used to color the nodes.
 Retains options from original.
 Also color flow by expression.